-Last on the list, but by no means that last of the surf spots that New Jersey has on offer, is Long Beach Island.
-This spot covers an 18-mile stretch and boasts an extensive swell window – one of the biggest in the state.
+Last but not least: Long Beach Island (LBI) which is one of New Jersey’s barrier islands.
+This spot covers an 18-mile stretch and boasts an extensive swell window – one of the biggest in the state given that is it has a little more angle to it which helps it pick up the southern swells.
 This is excellent news from a consistent point of view, and the best part is that surfers of any skill level will be able to enjoy the various sections of Long Beach Island.

 Surfing In New Jersey